2concrete/minimalist-v2/README.md

-minimal todolist website using convexDB, Next.js, TailwindCSS and react.
+minimal todolist website using convexDB, Next.js, Clerk and TailwindCSS

-Launching soon